alexghergh/python-tricks/README.md

 Python has a debugger, similar to gdb.
 One way to use it is to simply add `import pdb; pdb.set_trace()` in your program wherever u want the debugger to stop program execution.

-The debugger can also be called on a script like this: `python -m pdb script.py`, and it stops when the module loads, just before executing the first line of the script.
+In Python 3.7, the debugger can also be called on a script like this: `python -m pdb script.py`, and it stops when the module loads, just before executing the first line of the script.

 ```python
 def add(a, b):